Time Blocking: How to Block Time and Boost Productivity

 Time blocking and timeboxing are often used as synonyms, and although they’re related, they’re not the same thing.

-And even if you didn’t answer all emails within that time frame, you’d still stop working on it and move on to the next task.
+Even if you didn’t answer all emails within that time frame, you’d still stop working on them and move on to the next task.

 Some people may feel timeboxing is just a way to add more pressure to an already demanding job.
 But if you try seeing it as a challenge, you can be surprised at how well you do and how productive you can be.